ChainAgnostic/CAIPs/CAIPs/caip-169.md

 other dapps, without leaking information about the wallet or architecture to the calling dapp.

-This CAIP describes three methods that combine to act as a Credential Provider (CP) to support _Verifiable Credentials_ (VCs) storage, issuance, selective disclosure and proof of control.
-VCs are usually self-certifiable attestations from an issuer about the owner of the VC encoded in the credential subject.
-The owner of the VC can selectively disclose information from those VCs and prove control of the VC to a third-party.
+This CAIP describes a few core RPC methods that combine to act as a wallet-side Credential Provider (CP) to support _Verifiable Credentials_ (VCs) storage, issuance, proof-of-control, and even (with some extensions) selective disclosure or advancing proofing of those credentials.

+VCs are usually self-certifiable attestations from an issuer about the subject of the VC, encoded in the credentialSubject portion of the credential.
+The holder of a VC (often coequal to the subject) can directly consent to disclosing information from those VCs and, in combination with other tokens or cryptographic forms of evidence, substantiate their context or the relationship between holder and subject if they are not coequal.
 See the [VC spec][] for more context on the complex and multi-layered VC framework.
-Since the VC data model is very flexible, this CAIP enforces specific rules on VCs and supported proof types to facilitate developer experience and interoperability on a limited subset of today's VC systems.
+Since the VC data model is very flexible, this CAIP limits its scope to a few supported proof types to facilitate developer experience and interoperability on a limited subset of today's VC systems.
 This is important for use cases such as privacy-preserving compliance, sign-in, sign-up and decentralized reputation-based authorization.

 ## Motivation
 <!--The motivation is critical for CAIP.
 It should clearly explain why the state of the art is inadequate to address the problem that the CAIP solves.
 CAIP submissions without sufficient motivation may be rejected outright.-->

 Web3 applications like DAOs, Defi, NFT market places etc. need verifiable offchain and onchain reputation to enable certain features for their end users.
-Using VCs with LD-Proofs, it will be possible to find a standard representation for all types of identity assertions, and specifically with LD-Proofs, those identity attestations can contain proofs that can be consumed both offchain and onchain.
-This CAIP introduces new JSON-RPC methods that are needed to build decentralized reputation for offchain and onchain use.

 Web3 is missing a coherent method for requesting identity assertions from their users, e.g. for sign-in and sign-up.
 The majority of Web3 projects are using an approach where they cryptographically bind a signature produced by a